 These are clearly young men and women who want to make good choices.
 Good for them.

-Connected.
+Millennials are connected; millennial hardcore Catholics are community-builders.
 Being constantly supervised doesn’t just make you safety conscious: It makes you group-oriented.

 My generation were latchkey children.
 We went home after school and we got together with other kids if we happened to be home when they called or knocked on the door.